 People differ in their values, or what is most important to them for building job satisfaction and fulfillment.

-Compared to most people, those working as a Forensic Science Technician tend to value Support, Recognition, and Independence.
+Compared to most people, those working as a Forensic Science Technician tend to value Support, Recognition, and Achievement.

 Most importantly, Forensic Science Technicians strongly value Support.
 Occupations that satisfy this work value offer supportive management that stands behind employees.